apple/swift-nio/Sources/NIOCore/Docs.docc/ByteBuffer-lengthPrefix.md

 The first building block is a protocol which describes how to encode and decode an integer.

 An implementation of this protocol is needed for any encoding strategy.
-Currently, we provide one
-implementation: ``ByteBuffer/QUICBinaryEncodingStrategy``
+One example is the ``ByteBuffer/QUICBinaryEncodingStrategy``.

-This protocol only has 2 requirements which don't have default implementations:
+This protocol only has two requirements which don't have default implementations:

-- `readInteger`: Reads an integer from the ByteBuffer using this encoding.
+- `readInteger`: Reads an integer from the `ByteBuffer` using this encoding.
 Implementations will read as many bytes as they need to, according to their wire format, and move the reader index accordingly
-- `writeInteger`: Write an integer to the ByteBuffer using this encoding.
+- `writeInteger`: Write an integer to the `ByteBuffer` using this encoding.
 Implementations will write as many bytes as they need to, according to their wire format, and move the writer index accordingly.

 Note that implementations of this protocol need to either:

 - Encode the length of the integer into the integer itself when writing, so it knows how many bytes to read when reading.
 This is what QUIC does.
-- Always use the same length, e.g. a simple strategy which always writes the integer as a UInt64.
+- Always use the same length, e.g. a simple strategy which always writes the integer as a `UInt64`.

 ## Extensions on ``ByteBuffer``

 To provide a more user-friendly API, we have added extensions on `ByteBuffer` for writing integers with a chosen ``NIOBinaryIntegerEncodingStrategy``.
-These are ``ByteBuffer/writeEncodedInteger(_:strategy:)`` and ``ByteBuffer/readEncodedInteger(_:as:)``.
+These are ``ByteBuffer/writeEncodedInteger(_:strategy:)`` and ``ByteBuffer/readEncodedInteger(as:strategy:)``.

 ## Reading and writing length-prefixed data